l3x/goenv/README.md

 7) Author: Lex Sheehan

 Examples:
-. goenv 1.3.3                        # To switch to version 1.3.3 (you can use any valid Go version) . goenv 1.4                          # To switch to version 1.4
+  . goenv 1.4                          # To switch to latest version of golang 1.4
+  . goenv 1.5                          # To switch to latest version of golang 1.5
+  . goenv 1.6                          # To switch to latest version of golang 1.6
   . goenv perisist                     # To persist your go version in the $HOME/.goenv file . goenv init                         # To initialize your go environment with the version in the $HOME/.goenv file goenv setup                          # To install goenv (only need to do once).
-Will be active in subsequent shells. goenv info                           # To display goenv information goenv help                           # To display goenv help information goenv check                          # To verify that your go runtime environment is okay goenv version                        # To get the current go runtime version goenv version goenv                  # To get the current goenv version goenv versions                       # To get a list of locally installed Go versions goenv versions available             # To get a list of available Go versions goenv install 1.3.3                  # To install version 1.3.3 goenv uninstall 1.3.3                # To uninstall version 1.3.3
+Will be active in subsequent shells. goenv info                           # To display goenv information goenv help                           # To display goenv help information goenv check                          # To verify that your go runtime environment is okay goenv version                        # To get the current go runtime version goenv version goenv                  # To get the current goenv version goenv versions                       # To get a list of locally installed Go versions goenv versions available             # To get a list of available Go versions goenv install 1.4                    # To install latest version of golang 1.4 goenv uninstall 1.4                  # To uninstall latest version of golang 1.4 goenv install 1.5                    # To install latest version of golang 1.5 goenv uninstall 1.5                  # To uninstall latest version of golang 1.5 goenv install 1.6                    # To install latest version of golang 1.6 goenv uninstall 1.6                  # To uninstall latest version of golang 1.6
 ~~~

 ### Version History

 **1.0.0** (January 13, 2015)
+**1.1.0** (July 11, 2015)

 * Initial public release.